What is a Bernedoodle?

 Our Bernedoodles have various coat colors and types.

 One of the huge attractions to the bernedoodle is its hypoallergenic coat.
-While most of our bernedoodles have minimal to no shedding, we encourage a more curly coat for people that have allergy issues.
-A curly, Poodle-type coat will shed less than the one that is more straight, like the Bernese Mountain Dog.
-Bernedoodles have a large variation of coat types.
-We put the different coat types in three categories: Straight/Wavy/Curly.
-Most of our Bernedoodles' coats are wavy or curly.
+Bernedoodle coats can vary in thickness, consistency, and color.
+Keep in mind that Bernedoodles come from both the Poodle and the Bernese Mountain Dog.
+In an F1 (first generation) breeding, you might get a puppy with a coat that looks more similar to a Poodle and get another puppy with a coat more like a Bernese (Sometimes even within the same litter).
+While most of our bernedoodles have minimal to no shedding, a curly, Poodle-type coat will shed less than the one that is more straight, like the Bernese Mountain Dog.
+We encourage a more curly coat for people that have allergy issues.
 If you have intense allergies you should consider a curlier coated F1 or an F1B puppy.